The best pizzas always start with a good Pizza Dough recipe!

 All-purpose flour

 The main ingredient for almost any dough recipe is all-purpose flour.

 It helps you form the dough into whatever shape and size you want.

-Aside from plain flour, Matthews Cotswold Flour suggests using bread flour or pastry flour as good alternatives.
+In addition to plain flour, Matthews Cotswold Flour suggests using bread flour or pastry flour as good alternatives.
 You can also try using gluten-free flour for your diet.

 Dry yeast

-One of the best leavening agents you can use for pizza is dry yeast.
+Dry yeast is one of the best leavening agents you can use for pizza.
 It will help you get a crusty, thick, and fluffy dough that will have an even better quality when baked.
+Whenever you use yeast, make sure to check if it can leaven the dough.

+It is also easy to incorporate into the different recipes.
+The Kitchn suggests mixing it with water to activate it.
 I’ve tried using this for Donuts, Air Fryer Bread, and Puff Puff and the results have been amazing!

 Water